 It’s the time of year again!
-Chicago Public Schools (CPS) begins its applications for the 2021-2022 school year on Monday, October 12, and close on Friday, January 8, 2021.
+Chicago Public Schools (CPS) opened its applications for the 2022-2023 school year on Wednesday, October 13; the deadline to apply is December 15 at 5pm.
 Students entering kindergarten through 8th grade may apply for open seats at schools across the city, with a limited number of pre-k options available as well.
 Learn about Universal Pre-K status.

 [Related: 9 questions parents should be asking schools]